 AUSSENKEHR PRIMARY SCHOOL

-750 children ages 7-13 attend Aussenkehr Primary School, however the school facilities can only accommodate half of the students at one time.
+800 children ages 7-13 attend Aussenkehr Primary School, however the school facilities can only accommodate half of the students at one time.
 Junior Primary children attend in the morning, and Senior Primary children attend in the afternoon.
 Over half the students are on the "orphans and vulnerable children" list, meaning their families cannot afford their school necessities.
-The school only has two toilets, neither of which are operational, so all children must use the bushes surrounding the school as a bathroom.
 Older students are forced into small chairs and desks barely suited for a 7 year old student.
 Lack of teacher housing causes a high turnover rate among qualified instructors, as working and living conditions are brutal, with classroom temperatures rising above 50 °C (120 °F).
 Lack of electricity means there is no escape from the heat.
 The school's open spaced was filled with an additional classroom in 2015, so there is no playground or open space for children to play.
 Without accommodating school facilities or after-school programs, children wander the streets when they aren't in class.

-- Provide school kits for children whose families cannot afford backpacks, uniforms, shoes, and school supplies
+- Provision of school kits for children whose families cannot afford backpacks, uniforms, shoes, and school supplies

 - Increase number of available classrooms

 As of January 2018, SAEF has outfitted 60 children with school kits through our Birthday Pledge campaign.
 These school kits include a backpack, school uniform with pants or skirt, shirt, jersey, shoes and socks, and school supplies.